Eleanor Powell: Later career: TV and stage

 After Duchess of Idaho, Powell returned to private life.
 In May 1952, she emerged as a guest star on an episode of All Star Revue with Danny Thomas and June Havoc.
 Around this time, she was ordained a minister of the Unity Church and later hosted an Emmy Award-winning Sunday morning TV program for youth entitled The Faith of Our Children (1953–1955).
 Her son, Peter Ford, was a regular on this show and would later find his own success as a rock and roll singer and as an actor.
 In 1955, Powell made her last film appearance when she appeared in Have Faith in Our Children, a three-minute short film produced for the Variety Club of Northern California in which Powell asked viewers to donate to the charity.
 The short, which other than its title had no relation to the TV series, marked the only time Powell appeared on screen with Glenn Ford.

 Powell divorced Ford in 1959, and that year, encouraged by Peter, launched a highly publicized nightclub career, including performances in Las Vegas and appearances at Lou Walters' Latin Quarter in Boston.
-The athleticism which characterised her dance style remained with her well into middle age.
+The athleticism which characterized her dance style remained with her well into middle age.
 Her live performances continued well into the 1960s.
 During the early 1960s she made several guest appearances on variety TV programs, including The Ed Sullivan Show and The Hollywood Palace.
 She made her final public appearance in 1981 at a televised American Film Institute tribute to Fred Astaire, where she received a standing ovation.

-Death

-Eleanor Powell died February 11, 1982, of ovarian cancer, aged 69.
+Powell died February 11, 1982, of ovarian cancer, aged 69.